chrisbradleyy/LeDataSciFi.github.io/assignments/project_peer_review.md

   > 2. Below is an incomplete list of things you can look into.
 Separate them into major and lessor issues.
 The lessor issues go in the next section.
 Major comments should get a little more discussion (but limit each to a paragraph or two).
 Further comments should be bullet points.
   >    1. _You should read their report, and think about the question/problem_
   >       - Do you have a "spin" or "angle" to help "sell" the project as interesting (e.g. for a newspaper)?
   >       - Is it too large to solve here?
-If so, the group will need to narrow the question?
+If so, how might the group narrow the question?
-  >       - Is it too easy to solve here, or could it potentially be more ambitious?
+  >       - Is it too easy to solve here or could it potentially be more ambitious?
 (E.g. someone has already posted a solution, or the data is all readily available from one or two sources.)
 If so, they need to shift it to avoid previous work or make it more ambitious - try to suggest an option or two.
   >       - Is it finance related? if not, can it (and how) be made finance related?
   >    3. _Other things to consider and evaluate on the question:_
-  >       - What do you think about the hypothesis? should it be changed, or some aspects added, or something removed?
+  >       - What do you think about the hypothesis?
+Should it be changed, or some aspects added, or something removed?
   >       - Are the metrics for success reasonable given the question?
   >    3. _Things things to consider and evaluate on the data:_
   >       - Does the observation level make sense for the question?